First Time Buyers Guide to Buying a Property

 Once the vendor confirms agreement to the offer you will now need to proceed with your mortgage application.

 Submitting the mortgage application

 You now need to provide all the documentation requested by us so we can submit the mortgage application.
 We share all documents digitally unless you require otherwise.
 Take care that you supply correct documents, following the guidance we give, this is often a source of delays in applications.

-For some lenders you will need to pay a basic valuation fee.
-The lenders basic valuation is not legally for your benefit though, i.e. you cannot sue the lenders surveyor if they fail to spot a significant issue or give an incorrect assessment of value.
+For some lenders, you will need to pay a basic valuation fee.
+The lender's basic valuation is not for your legal benefit though, i.e. you cannot sue the lender's surveyor if they fail to spot a significant issue or give an incorrect assessment of value.

 The legal process, searches, contracts, exchange and completion

 The first step in the legal process is the searches.
 This is where enquiries are made with bodies to establish the legal suitability of the property for purchase and what other issues need to be addressed in the legal process like rights of way.